 2. Test Planning

-The third step is test planning, and the QA team creates this plan after analyzing all the necessary testing requirements.
+The second step is test planning, and the QA team creates this plan after analyzing all the necessary testing requirements.
 They outline the scope and objectives after understanding the product domain.
 The team then analyzes the risks involved and defines time schedules and testing environments to create a strategy.
 After that, management finalizes the tools and assigns roles and responsibilities to individuals.
 An approximate timeline is also defined by which the testing of each module should be completed.
+The most important delivery generated in this step is the test plan, which is a document describing the motivation and details of the testing activities for a given project.
+To sum it up:

 3. Test Case Designing and Development

 After development and planning, it’s time to let the creative juices flow!
 Based on the test plan, testers design and develop test cases.
+Test cases should be extensive and should cover almost all the possible cases.
+All the applicable permutations and combinations should be gathered.
+You can prioritize these test cases by researching which of them are most common or which of them would affect the product the most.
 Next comes the verification and validation of specified requirements in the documentation stage.
 Also, the reviewing, updating, and approval of automation scripts and test cases are essential processes of this stage.
 This phase also includes defining different test conditions with input data and expected outcomes.
+So, the main deliverables produced in this phase are the actual test cases organized in their test suites.
+To sum it up:

 4. Test Environment Setup